mewore/mini-jam-132-severed/README.md

 ### Expert features

+- [ ] 💙 The slime molds gradually become gray-ish as they become inactive?
+- [ ] 💙 Make it easier for lines to hit the mold (i.e., take the width of the lines into account)
 - [ ] 💙 Optional non-mouse inputs (instead, having to move the cursor)
 - [ ] 💜 Scientist sprite
 - [ ] 💙💚 Monologue